nancyyanyu/kafka_stock/README.md

 &nbsp;

 Here is the architecture of the platform.
+Note: the link in the image below is ***no longer available***.

 <img src="https://github.com/nancyyanyu/kafka_stock/blob/master/images/kafka_stock.png" width="900" />